pcbouman-eur/human-resource-machine-compiler/README.md

 JParsec is imported via maven.
 I don't use maven for anything else at the moment.

 # Example
-The following example is an input file which solves on of the later levels in the game:
+The following example is an input file which solves one of the later levels in the game:
 ```
 #MEMSIZE 8
 #CONSTANT div 15